xdigital-se/WP-User-Logout/README.md

-# User Logout Force
+# User Login Control

-User Logout Force is a WordPress plugin allows you to logout user(s) from their account or to see the last activity of your offline users.
+User Login Control is a WordPress plugin allows you to logout user(s) from their account or to see the last activity of your offline users.
 You can also lock login availability so that no one can login other than your chosen role (administrator i.e) and to have a custom message for those unable to login.

 You can customize offline time as well for those users that were not active for the marked duration.
 If they are not active during the marked duration they will be logged out automatically.
 One additional feature is that you can manage user sessions and destroy other sessions when the user logs in with a new browser or device.

 # Hooks
-User Logout Force provided actions and filters to help you improve your site by customizing it.
+User Login Control provided actions and filters to help you improve your site by customizing it.

 ## Filters
-Filters helps you to customize behavior of User Logout Force in some situations.
+Filters helps you to customize behavior of User Login Control in some situations.
 ### ulf_row_status
 This filter used to customize each status for users row.
 #### Paramteres